timurlenk07/sim2real_lane_segment/README.md

-# Right Lane segmentation in Duckietown environment
+# Semantic Segmentation in Duckietown Environment
 Repository for private project Duckietown at BME VIK (Budapesti Műszaki és Gazdaságtudományi Egyetem Villamosmérnöki és Informatikai Kar).

 All used packages are listed in requirements.txt.